LordSmaul/First-Semester-Projects/README.md

 Lab 8: Introduction to Arrays; documenting paranormal findings and determining highest number found on a given day from user input.

 Lab 9: Introduction to pointers, and some exception handling
--   (b) Exception handling if user inputs wrong variable type
+-   Exception handling if user inputs wrong variable type
--   (c) Basic mathematics with pointers
+-   Basic mathematics with pointers

 Lab 10: Validating a password for certain conditions based on user input.
 - user password must contain at least one uppercase and lowercase letter, a number, a punctuation character, and no spaces